Tip #1: Sign Up and Save

 Open enrollment is the only time of year to renew or change your current plan (without a qualifying life event).
 It’s the perfect time to consider what you like about your current health insurance benefits, and what – if anything - you’d like to change.

 Happy with your plan and just want to renew?
 First, make sure your current health insurance plan is still available!
-As of 2018, some health insurance providers are no longer offering plans through the Health Insurance Marketplace.
 If your current plan is no longer available, you can choose a different plan or shop outside the marketplace.
 But keep in mind that when you buy health insurance outside the Marketplace, you won’t be able to take advantage of government subsidies and tax incentives.

-No matter which plan you choose or where you buy it, pick a plan that’s designed with you in mind – one that includes the Aurora Network.
+No matter which plan you choose or where you buy it, pick a plan that’s designed with you in mind – one that includes Aurora Health Care.

 Tip #5: Shop for Health Insurance Only